agi-brain/xuance/docs/source/documents/api/policies/categorical.rst

   :param hidden_sizes: The sizes of the hidden layers.
   :type hidden_sizes: Sequence[int]
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: tk.Model
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: tf.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: tk.Model
   :param device: The calculating device.
   :type device: str

 .. py:function::
   xuance.tensorflow.policies.categorical.ActorNet_SACDIS.call(x)

-  xxxxxx.
+  A feed forward method that takes the tensor x as input and passes it through the actor model.
+  It returns a categorical distribution over discrete actions.

   :param x: The input tensor.
-  :type x: torch.Tensor
+  :type x: tf.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the action probabilities and the categorical distribution over discrete actions using a softmax activation.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:class::
   xuance.tensorflow.policies.categorical.SACDISPolicy(action_space, representation, actor_hidden_size, critic_hidden_size, normalize, initialize, activation, device)

+  This class defines a policy for the soft actor-critic with discrete action spaces.

   :param action_space: The action space of the environment.
   :type action_space: Space
   :param representation: The representation module.
-  :type representation: nn.Module
+  :type representation: tk.Model
   :param actor_hidden_size: The sizes of the hidden layers in actor network.
   :type actor_hidden_size: list
   :param critic_hidden_size: The sizes of the hidden layers in critic networks.
   :type critic_hidden_size: list
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: tk.Model
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: tf.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: tk.Model
   :param device: The calculating device.
   :type device: str

 .. py:function::
   xuance.tensorflow.policies.categorical.SACDISPolicy.call(observation)

-  xxxxxx.
+  A feed forward method that computes the forward pass of the policy network given an observation.
+  It returns the representation of the observation, action probabilities, and the action distribution.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: tf.Tensor
-  :return: xxxxxx.
+  :return: A tupel that includes the outputs of the representation, action probabilities, and the action distribution.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.policies.categorical.SACDISPolicy.Qtarget(observation)

-  xxxxxx.
+  Calculate the Q-value with the target Q network.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: tf.Tensor
-  :return: xxxxxx.
+  :return: The target Q values.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:function::
   xuance.tensorflow.policies.categorical.SACDISPolicy.Qaction(observation)

-  xxxxxx.
+  Calculate the Q value for the original Q network.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: tf.Tensor
-  :return: xxxxxx.
+  :return: The evaluate Q values.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:function::
   xuance.tensorflow.policies.categorical.SACDISPolicy.Qpolicy(observation)

-  xxxxxx.
+  Calculate the action probabilities, log of action probabilities, and the Q-values of the policy network.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: tf.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the action probabilities, log of action probabilities, and the Q-values of the policy network.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.policies.categorical.SACDISPolicy.soft_update(tau)

-  xxxxxx.
+  Performs a soft update of the target networks using a specified interpolation parameter (tau).

   :param tau: The soft update factor for the update of target networks.
   :type tau: float
-  :return: xxxxxx.
-  :rtype: xxxxxx

 .. raw:: html